joeattardi/picmo/docs/docs/api/popup-picker/types/position.md

 # `Position`

 Defines the positioning rules for a popup picker.
+Can be one of:

-This can be either [`FixedPosition`](./fixed-position) to position the picker relative to the viewport, or one of the [positioning values supported by Floating UI](https://floating-ui.com/docs/computePosition#placement).
+- A `[FixedPosition]`(./fixed-position) to position the picker to a fixed point in the viewport
+- One of the [positioning values supported by Floating UI](https://floating-ui.com/docs/computePosition#placement) for an explicit relative placement
+- The special value `auto` which will use Floating UI's auto-placement algorithm.